railwayapp/docs/src/docs/deploy/deployments.md

 ### Rollback

-Users can rollback to previous deploys if mistakes were made.
+Users can rollback to previous deployments if mistakes were made.
 A deployment rollback will revert to the previously successful deployment.
 Both the Docker image and custom variables are restored during the rollback process.